 Tom’s Cycle Touring & Bikepacking Kit List

-This is a list of the gear I currently use on my cycle tours and bikepacking trips, together with manufacturer and retailer links (affiliate links are marked with an asterisk (*); full policy here).
-I last updated it on February 19, 2024.
+This is a list of the gear I currently use on my cycle tours and bikepacking trips, together with manufacturer and retailer links.

-This is the kit list I’ve developed over the last 18 years of riding Earth, acquiring cycle touring and bikepacking gear, and writing about it.
-I hope it’s interesting, but please don’t assume I’d recommend every item on the list to every other rider.
-Gear choice is a personal thing!
+What follows is a collection representing 18 years of riding Earth, buying and making cycle touring and bikepacking gear, and publishing blog posts and videos about it.
+I hope it’s interesting, but please don’t assume I’d recommend every item on the list to you.
+Gear choice is a personal thing.

 All-Purpose Touring Bike

 For mixed-terrain and long-haul trips I have, for the past 10 years, been riding a prototype Oxford Bike Works Expedition, custom-built to my specifications.
-Here’s a 10,000-word illustrated essay detailing the design and build process.
+Here’s a 10,000-word illustrated essay about the design and build process, and details of the most recent upgrades.

 Handlebar Bag